The European Data Protection Supervisor (EDPS) is the European Union’s (EU) independent data protection authority.

 Read more about Privacy and Data Protection, two fundamental rights in the EU.

-The EDPS is an increasingly influential independent supervisory authority, currently headed by a Supervisor and Assistant Supervisor and supported by an office (secretariat) of experienced lawyers, IT specialists and administrators.
+The EDPS is an increasingly influential independent supervisory authority, currently headed by a Supervisor and supported by an office (secretariat) of experienced lawyers, IT specialists and administrators.

 We aim to serve as an impartial centre of excellence for enforcing and reinforcing EU data protection and privacy standards, both in practice and in law.

 Together with the basic requirement of independence, the EDPS’ remit includes:

 Regulation (EU) 2018/1725 lays down the rules for data protection in the EU institutions.
 It also lays down the duties and powers of the Supervisor (Chapter VI) as well as the institutional independence of our supervisory authority.